 Recognizing these flaws, Rapid Application Development (RAD) arrived and made people rethink the rules of software development.
 Fast development times did not have to mean buggy code.
 With RAD, there was finally a way to develop applications quickly without losing quality.

-But adopting RAD poses a question.
+But adopting the RAD system poses a question.
 Does RAD’s speed mean traditional software development methodologies are obsolete?
 Can you develop all software through RAD methodologies?
 The short answer to both questions is no.

 Rapid development isn’t a cure-all, and certainly not a replacement for traditional software development.